MarcoGiancarli/ImgurBot/README.md

 ImgurBot
 ========

 ImgurBot makes it easy to quickly create imgur.com accounts, store them in a database, and upvote with them automatically.
 Disclaimer: DO NOT USE THIS.
 I take no responsibility for the actions of any person who uses this software.
 Utilizes the following modules: requests, pymongo, selenium webdriver, beautiful soup.
-Must have Firefox installed due to webdriver dependencies.
+Must have Firefox installed due to webdriver dependencies, and must have mongoDB.

 Usage: